metaspartan/inframon/README.md

 # ⚡Inframon

-Inframon Server Monitor is a lightweight, real-time local server monitoring application that provides a sleek local networked dashboard for tracking various system metrics, particularly useful for local server nodes that run `cloudflared` tunnels or clusters of Mac Minis.
+Inframon Server Monitor is a lightweight, real-time local server monitoring application that provides a sleek local networked dashboard for tracking various system metrics, particularly useful for local networked nodes that run `cloudflared` tunnels or clusters of Mac Minis for AI/ML workload monitoring.
 Written by Carsen Klock (@metaspartan)

 #### This is intended only to be used with Linux AMD machines with ROCm GPU drivers installed OR Apple Silicon Macs (any M-series chip)